Football Game Day

 Noisemakers – No items that produce loud noises (air horns, whistles, etc.) are allowed.

-Outside Food and Beverage – Fans are not permitted to bring in any outside food and beverage containers.
-Each fan will only be allowed to bring in one clear plastic water bottle.
+Outside Food and Beverage – Fans are not permitted to bring in any outside food containers.
+NEW in 2023: Each fan will only be allowed to bring in one clear unopened plastic water bottle.
 No metal or glass bottles will be permitted.
 The bottle must fit in a 12″x6″x12″ clear bag per the clear bag policy.

 Radios and TVs – Radios and TVs are only allowed if they do not interfere with other guests’ enjoyment of the game.